carbon-language/carbon-lang/docs/project/going_public.md

 or be blocked on field experience that requires going public.
 We should record these needs in terms of concrete open questions that need to be addressed by field experience.
 We should regularly review this set of open questions.
-At some point, the value of addressing this set of open questions via public field experience will become significant enough to warrant the costs associated with going public.
+At some point, the value of addressing this set of open questions by way of public field experience will become significant enough to warrant the costs associated with going public.